These tips can help you make you a healthier, happier teacher.

 “You guys never listen!”

-Of course, none of them could do the assignment.
+Of course, they were English learners, and because she hadn’t prepared them well, none of them could do the assignment.

 A couple of students started writing, but most just stared at the assignment blankly.

 One student raised his hand, “This is too hard.”

 “That’s because you guys never listen…” Kendra started again.

 The students’ collective eyes rolled as another wave of fire and brimstone came raining down on their heads.

 We have all felt like Kendra at some point in our teaching careers.
 There are just days when the students seem to have secretly decided beforehand to make our lives difficult.

 If you feel this kind of anger or frustration a lot though, that stress can take a huge toll on your well-being.